cshmookler/auto_arch/README.md

 ## Usage

 Open a shell in an existing Arch Linux installation (or live ISO).
-This system must already have Python and Python-Colorama installed.

 As root, execute the "auto_arch.py" script with Python.